Lloyds makes a £3.9bn loss after PPI settlements

 Lloyds said its latest results came against a backdrop of a weakening UK economic environment.

-It added that the cost of settling PPI claims was completed in the first half of the year.'Reducing costs'
+It added that the cost of settling PPI claims was completed in the first half of the year.

 The bank's results come six days after it announced that chief executive Antonio Horta-Osorio is to take medical leave.